Nuitka/Nuitka-website/doc/doc/roadmap.rst

    to new Nuitka or new PyPI packages individually.

 ******************************
- Features to be added for 2.1
+ Features to be added for 2.2
 ******************************

-[ ] Onboard technical writer with user manual rewrite.

 [ ] Use performance potential for attribute access with Python 3.11 version.